 Drivers should not be needed on macOS 10.6 or above.
 However, they are available for separate download.

-Linux Kernel 2.6 and Above | Compile required.
 Linux kernels 3.8 and earlier require rebuild of kernel module from source.
-Recent distributions running 3.9 or later should have the driver built-into kernel. |
+Recent distributions running 3.9 or later should have the driver built-into kernel.

-Chrome OS | Chrome OS supported with latest software updates installed.
-The drivers are included as part of the kernel used by Chrome OS. |
+Chrome OS supported with latest software updates installed.
+The drivers are included as part of the kernel used by Chrome OS.

 Filter Help Articles and Frequent Questions by Category